davecoll3/speak-ev/README.md

 # Database

   MongoDB is a non-relational database that has a flexible data model.
 It was chosen as the database for this project as there are few relationships between the collections.
-This project consits of two collections, one for 'terms' and a second for 'users'.
+This project consists of two collections, one for 'terms' and a second for 'users'.
 Within the collections each document has several key-value pairs, these are outlined below.

 ## users
 | Key      | Value    | Description                    |